 - 3. ARF Workshop on Disease Detection and Surveillance: Enhancing Public and Veterinary Health Networks to Combat Infectious Disease and Bioterrorism by Philippines, United States and Australia, September 2011 in Manila, Philippines - 4.
-ARF Workshop on Preparedness and Response to a Biological Event by Philippines, United States and Australia, September 2012 in Manila Philippines - 5.
-Workshop on Countering Illicit Trafficking of CBRN Materials by Canada and Philippines, November 2013 in Manila, Philippines
+ARF Workshop on Preparedness and Response to a Biological Event by Philippines, United States and Australia, September 2012, Manila, Philippines - 5.
+Workshop on Countering Illicit Trafficking of CBRN Materials by Canada and Philippines, November 2013, Manila, Philippines - ARF Cross-Sectoral Security Cooperation on Bio-Preparedness and Disaster Response by Philippines and the United States, 26 - 28 August 2014, Manila, Philippines

-- ARF Statement on Cooperative Counter-Terrorist Action on Border Security, Phnom Penh, June 17, 2003 - ARF Workshop on Implementation of UN Security Council Resolution 1540, San Francisco, February 14, 2007 - ARF Statement on Implementation of UN Security Council Resolution 1540, Manila, August 2, 2007 - ASEAN Working Group on Bio-Terrorism Prevention - ARF Best Practices for Implementation of a Bio risk Management System; ARF Best Practices for the Implementation of Disease Surveillance; ARF Best Practices for Preparedness and Response to a Biological Event (by United States, Australia and Philippines)
+- ARF Statement on Cooperative Counter-Terrorist Action on Border Security, Phnom Penh, 17 June 2003 - ARF Workshop on Implementation of UN Security Council Resolution 1540, San Francisco, 14 February 2007 - ARF Statement on Implementation of UN Security Council Resolution 1540, Manila, 2 August 2007 - ASEAN Working Group on Bio-Terrorism Prevention - ARF Best Practices for Implementation of a Bio risk Management System; ARF Best Practices for the Implementation of Disease Surveillance; ARF Best Practices for Preparedness and Response to a Biological Event (by United States, Australia and Philippines)